There are lots of ways to get help in this course—here are four big tips:

 git pushis working correctly, and work on it at least till you get stuck—that way you’ll know what stuff you need to ask questions about.
 Because we use GitLab for assignment submissions we can tell when you made your first push—so if you only started the night before the due date then there’s no hiding that fact.

+It’s important to know when the deadlines are for adding and dropping courses.
 Check out the university calendar for a full list of all the dates you need to know about.

 Helpful contact info